junxit/us-congress-bills-112/metadata.md

 - 2012-09-19 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2012-09-19 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2012-09-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 529.
+- 2012-09-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR 9/21/2012 S6667; text as passed Senate: CR 9/21/2012 S6667)
+- 2012-09-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR 9/21/2012 S6667; text as passed Senate: CR 9/21/2012 S6667)